curv3d/curv/ideas/Statements.md

 * A procedure cannot reassign a nonlocal sequential variable.
   Use a function instead: `(V1, V2) := F(V1,V2,0);`
 * Thus, procedures and action scripts have limited utility.
-  Side effects are limited to echo, error, warning, assert.
+  Side effects are limited to print, error, warning, assert.
+  This becomes more interesting once I have an interactive debugger, and a rich set of actions for controlling the debugger.
+Procedures are debugger scripts.
 * Eg, `ignore x = (;);` -- evaluate x then discard its result.
 * Not for MVP.
 Can of worms with limited utility.